How do I make subgroups?

 First, search for all the patient's samples you want in one of your subgroups.
 Next, click the Filter + Subgroup menu and choose 'New subgroup column'.

-This will create a new column will be created with your subgroups.
-All the patient's samples that matched your search term will be in one subgroup and all the samples that did not match your search term will in the other subgroup.
-The patient's samples that matched your search term will be labeled as 'true' and those that did not will be labeled as 'false'.
+This will create a new subgroup column.
+All the patient's samples that matched your search term will be in one subgroup labeled as 'true' and all the samples that did not match your search term will in the other subgroup labeled as 'false'.

 In this example we are creating two subgroups in the TCGA Lung Adenocarcinoma study: patient's samples with aberrations in EGFR and those without.
 These aberrations could be mutations or copy number amplifications.

 - 1.Type '(mis OR infra) OR C:>0.5' into the samples search bar.
 This will select samples that either have a missense or inframe deletion '(mis OR infra)', or where copy number variation (column C) is greater than 0.5.
 Note that I arbitrarily choose a cutoff of 0.5.